15 Books With “Touch Her and You Die Trope” You’ll Love

 King of Wrath is part of an interconnected series, King of Sins, but you can read it on its own.

+Billionaire Dante Russo is trapped.
 If he doesn’t marry jewelry heiress Vivian Lau, then some serious blackmail material would be released to the public.
-Dante plans on getting rid of Vivian soon but before he knows it, she’s moving into his apartment and becoming a part of his life.

-Meanwhile, Vivian needs to follow her parent’s orders otherwise they will disown her.
+Meanwhile, Vivian needs to follow her strict Asian parent’s orders otherwise they will disown her.
 She needs to make the marriage work at all costs even if it means softening up Dante’s stone-cold heart.

 If you like books with possessive men who often portray the “Did He Touch You Trope”, you’ll enjoy this book.
 Plus, this spicy book is on Kindle Unlimited.